-‘DWTS’ Pro-Sharna Burgess Says Royal Wedding ‘Gives Single Girls Hope’
+‘DWTS’ Pro Sharna Burgess Says Royal Wedding ‘Gives Single Girls Hope’

 Her statements came while rehearsing for the live Dancing with the Stars finale, which airs Monday, May 21.

+Sharna has made the finals with her partner, football pro Josh Norman.
 The longtime series star has yet to win the ABC reality dance competition.

 She is hopeful that her partnership with Josh will score her a mirrorball.